Counselling Philosophy

 Play Therapy

-Play therapy is a psychotherapeutic treatment approach specifically developed to help children between the ages of three to 12 years old.
+Play therapy is a psychotherapeutic treatment approach specifically developed to help children between the ages of 5 to 12 years old.
 It provides an opportunity for the child to ‘play out’ his or her feelings and problems, just as, in certain adult therapy, an individual ‘talks out’ his or her difficulties.

 Nature Assisted Therapy